Dimtemp/PowerShell-training/900-windows-server-management.md

 # Windows Server Management

-Most commands in this section only work on Windows servers.
+#### Most commands in this section only work on Windows servers.
 Make sure you're logged on to the LON-DC1, or LON-SVR1 virtual machine.

 ## Task 1: Working with the Windows eventlog
 1. Run this command to list all event logs: ```Get-Eventlog -List```
+1. Notice the System Log.
 1. Run this command to view the System log: ```Get-Eventlog -LogName system```
 1. Run this command to view the latest 20 messages from the System log:
 1. ```Get-Eventlog -LogName system -Newest 20```